 Test Optional Colleges and Universities

-Click here for a list of colleges and univeristies to which you can apply without submitting standardized test scores.
+This refers to the colleges/universities to which you can apply without submitting standardized test scores.
 Please note, however, that these institutions can request scores if there is any concern about your academic profile.
-Also, at some instututions you may be required to submit test scores to be eligible for merit scholarships.
+Also, at some institutions you may be required to submit test scores to be eligible for merit scholarships.
 Once again, you should ask the specific college/university that you are interested in for their requirements as it varies by institution

 Financial Aid and the CSS Profile